 3. Many holiness movements claim to be egalitarian, however, few women are seen as heads of local church bodies.

+4. The church through church penalties and stances is producing a ‘human crop of weeds’ that can correctly answer doctrinal questions or social stances but are wrecked inwardly.
 5. Someone might have bad/incorrect thoughts against the church and they will be scared.
 This fear is enough penalty without maligning these people or simply labeling them as "bitter".

 6. Many people have been hurt by politics, liars, and hypocrisy within the church.